 Secondly, adjustment for height is not as simple as for the other two and some shuffling may be needed although your tracker will usually set it up correctly.
 If necessary you can pull or push the rearmost single leg with your foot.

 As previously, acquire your usual offhand shooting position, rest your forward hand or wrist in or on the 'V', as before, holding the rifle fore-end as normal.
 The previous caution applies - do not push down hard on the rest, just firmly.

 Your shot will be very steady indeed and only lateral body movement will cause any wobbles.
 Again, you may find a straight arm and locked elbow to be steadier.

-Make yourself a tripod so as to be able to practice before your safari.
+So as to be able to practice before your safari, it is quite simple to make your own tripod.
 It can be as elaborate or as simple as you wish.
-Three lengths of bamboo cane about ¾" thick and a very strong rubber band such as those sold for carpet cleaners is simple.
-The same sort of bamboo canes joined about 6 from the top by a small nut and bolt for the two front legs and a small hinge to take the rear leg.
-Attach the rear leg at the top so that the V formed by the front sticks is unobstructed.
-Dowelling can also be used as can those plastic plant stakes found in garden supply centres.
-Dont buy a tripod, youll not need to take it to Africa.
-Your PH will have one and itll work as well as anything store-bought.
-During the hunt, the rest will be carried by your tracker and he will set it up in front of you, so you dont really need to bother with that aspect, although you may find it beneficial to do so during your pre-safari practice.
+Materials needed are 3 lengths of bamboo cane and a very strong rubber band such as those sold for carpet cleaners.
+The same sort of bamboo canes joined about 6" from the top by a small nut and bolt for the two front legs and a small hinge to take the rear leg.
+Attach the rear leg at the top so that the 'V' formed by the front sticks is unobstructed.
+Dowelling can also be used, as can those plastic plant stakes found in garden supply centres.
+Don't buy a tripod, you'll not need to take it to Africa.
+Your PH will have one and it'll work as well as anything store-bought.
+During the hunt, the rest will be carried by your tracker and he will set it up in front of you, so you don't really need to bother with that aspect, although you may find it beneficial to do so during your pre-safari practice.

 Above all, practice, practice, practice.